MitocGroup/terraform-aws-landing-zone/README.md

 This means that when you use this terraform module, you will need to:
 1. Change `account_id` and `region` to values that correspond to your AWS Organization
-2. Change `landing_zone_components` to values that fit your AWS Landing Zone use case
+2. Change `landing_zone_components` to values that fit into your AWS Landing Zone use case
     * each key from `landing_zone_components` map represents the name of the component from [here](https://github.com/TerraHubCorp/terraform-aws-landing-zone/tree/master/components)
     * each value from `landing_zone_components` map represents the path to `.tfvars` file on S3
 3. Change `s3://terraform-aws-landing-zone/mycompany/` to your S3 bucket and S3 key prefix where you will be storing `.tfvars` files